scaleoutsean/solidfire-windows/README.md

 - Configure SolidFire storage
   - Create SolidFire cluster
   - Create DNS entries for SolidFire cluster (management interfaces, IPMI, out-of-band SolidFire management node ("mNode"))
   - SolidFire mMnode can be installed from an ISO that you can download from Downloads at NetApp.com.
-Installation guide: work by NetApp Hybrid Cloud Control [how-to](https://docs.netapp.com/us-en/hci/docs/task_mnode_install.html), just skip the vCenter part if you're installing in a Windows Hyper-V environment that doesn't have vCenter
+Installation guide: work by NetApp Hybrid Cloud Control [how-to](https://docs.netapp.com/us-en/hci/docs/task_mnode_install.html), just skip the vCenter part if you're installing in a Windows Hyper-V environment that doesn't have vCenter.
+NOTE: as of early 2021 mNode requires 24 GB RAM and on Hyper-V RAM should be fully provisioned otherwise you may not be able to boot the VM
   - Point Solidire and mNode NTP client to Windows ADS (primary and secondary) and if Internet is reachable from SolidFire management network, at least one public NTP server (public NTP servers may ocassionally time out which is harmless)
   - Create and upload valid TLS certificates to SolidFire cluster nodes (each node's management IP, cluster Management Virtual IP, hardware BMC IP, out-of-band mNode IP; preferrably use Active Directory Certification Authority and DNS FQDNs rather than DIY OpenSSL stuff)
     - Sometimes it's suitable to keep infrastture management hosts on a separate network and subdomain (`Add-DnsServerPrimaryZone -Name infra.netapp.io`)